-This picture was snapped just minutes before we reached the Arctic Circle.
-While cold, we lucked out with the crystal clear weather.
+THE ROAD This picture was snapped just minutes before we reached the Arctic Circle.
+Whi

 But the lake was next -- and what a lake!
 Acres and acres of nothing but 2-foot-thick ice and a bunch of AMGs on studded tires.
 Had we not been delayed a day (Justin had been obligated to announce the 24 Hours of Daytona race for the Speed Channel), we would have been able to participate in two glorious days of ice drifting.
 As it stood, we had but one morning, and it was 26 degrees C below zero, the coldest temperature we'd see.
 Neither Justin nor I had ever done ice driving before, so naturally we leapt right into an E63 sedan, the most powerful car on the ice.
 I'm sure it won't shock any of you to learn that Justin drifted better than I. He's a car control expert and former owner of his own driving school, after all.
 However, I did pretty OK, kicking the back end out and applying enough opposite lock to look kind of fancy for several seconds at a time.
 We then switched over to a much smaller course and an SLK55.
 I had explained to Justin that the diminutive AMG roadster with its naturally aspirated 429-hp V-8 is the best drift machine currently on sale.
 Within maybe two corners, he was in complete agreement.
 We unfortunately had to skip the C63 so we could take the G65 on a proper off-road course.
 With just the center differential locked, the V-12 SUV didn't even break a sweat.
 There was even one tight corner where the G65's near-ludicrous 738 lb-ft of torque came in handy, as you had to quickly nail the throttle to whip the back end around to avoid making a three-point turn.
 Brilliant fun.

-Getting to the Artic Circle was epic fun, and the lady at the gas station 100 feet from the sign had certificates for us commemorating our journey.
+MADE IT Getting to the Artic Circle was epic fun, and the lady at the gas station 100 f

 But as much fun as we were having at the AMG Academy, we still weren't above the Arctic Circle.
 A quick check of photographer Julia LaPalme's French-language map told us we had 50 more miles left to trek.
 If our Epic Drive was going to live up to its name, we simply had to go -- even if doing so meant missing half a day of playing on ice.
 The thing that grabbed me hardest about Sweden in full winter bloom is that the farther north we went, the more otherworldly the terrain became.
 We saw rocks frozen white, trees covered in so much snow that their tops were bent down to the ground, and lakes so cold they glowed blue.
 The scenery was growing both more gorgeous and more bizarre with each passing mile.
 We drove through frozen fog, and I swear that, on more than one occasion, the air simply froze.
 I was behind the wheel, and Justin was on my iPhone, watching a GPS app that told us our position.
 "66 degrees, 27 minutes," he announced.
 The magic numbers we needed were 66 degrees, 33' 44".
 I pushed the G65, flying along at 80 mph on perfectly white, frozen roads.
 "66, 29," Justin barked.
 Then suddenly we saw the sign.
 Polcirkein.
 Napapiiri.
 Arctic Circle.
 Cercle Polaire.
 Polarkreis.
 We'd done it.
 Justin and I had driven one of the rarest SUVs on Earth 1483 miles to a place very few people get the chance to visit.
 We were absolutely thrilled.
 As for the G65, we finally found its element.